 Social media is meant to be social.
 This means that you should not only talk but also listen.
 In fact, you should actively solicit a response from those who read your posts.
 You may not like everything you hear, but failing to listen to your customers will bring about the downfall of your business faster than almost anything else.

 While your website is not a social media site, many of your social media posts will probably link to it.
-No matter how effective your social marketing strategies are, a poorly made landing page will render them completely useless.
+No matter how effective your marketing ideas are, a poorly made landing page will render them completely useless.

 Keep track of stats